TunjiDev/Tech1M-Frontend-Group5-Submission/README.md

 - ![ContextAPI](https://img.shields.io/badge/-ContextAPI-3178C6?style=flat-square&logo=react&logoColor=white)

   ContextAPI is a global state management feature of React that allows you to share data between components without passing props manually.
+This was used for authentication of the app.

 - ![LocalStorage](https://img.shields.io/badge/-LocalStorage-4285F4?style=flat-square&logo=google&logoColor=white)